Don’t discard sprouted garlic! Grow them in water instead. Homegrown garlic sprouts add great flavour to omelette

 - In a small flat-bottomed container (I use a tapas dish), stand the peeled cloves one beside another, with the sprouting end facing up.
 Keep them reasonably loose as they will expand when growing.

 - Pour a little water into the dish (just enough to cover the roots) then leave it on a window sill.
 Check the water level every day.
 Top up when necessary.

 My garlic sprouts grew to over 20cm (about 8 inches) tall within a week.
 They resemble Chinese chives in appearance and have a mild garlic flavour.
-The other day I made omelette with my freshly harvested garlic sprouts.
+The other day I made an omelette with my freshly harvested garlic sprouts.
 It was simple to prepare and very tasty indeed.
 I also used them in Sichuan hot and sour glass noodle soup, instead of using spring onion.
 It worked very well too.
-There are in fact many ways to serve garlic sprouts, as flavouring or garnish, just like how you use spring onions in various dishes.
+There are in fact many ways to serve garlic sprouts, as a flavouring or garnish, just like how you use spring onions in various dishes.